alimqz/rsschool-2019Q1-cv/cv.md

 2003-2008
 :   ** **; Almaty Institute of Power Engineering and Telecommunications

-    *: Electronic systems and technology*
+    *Engineer: Electronic systems and technology*

 2013-2014
 :   **Research visiting student: School of Computer Science** University of East Anglia;